Linuxfabrik/monitoring-plugins/check-plugins/redfish-sel/README.md

 ## States

+* OK if no SEL entries with severity "Warning" or "Critical" are found.
-* CRIT if severity of the message is equal to "Critical".
+* WARN if any SEL entry has severity "Warning".
-* WARN if severity of the message is equal to "Warning".
+* CRIT if any SEL entry has severity "Critical".
-* Otherwise returns OK.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics